tdwg/process/review_manager.md

 I am seeking independent reviewers for that standard, which has been submitted for ratification.
 Your name has been recommended by members of the community as an ideal reviewer.

-Reviewers have the option to remain anonymous.
-However, if you choose to identify yourself in your review, your contribution will be recognized when the standard is published.
+You are encouraged to identify yourself in your review so that your contribution can be recognized when the standard is published.
+However, reviewers have the option to remain anonymous if that would enable a more candid review.

 Please feel free to contact me with any questions via email and we can arrange a voice or video call if desired.
 I am currently on time zone UTC +/-xxxx.